 Learn the Difference Between Chaga and Reishi, and Make the Right Choice for You

-If you are jumping aboard the mushroom train and hearing about different types of mushrooms and products, you might be asking yourself about the difference between Chaga and Reishi, and how to choose between them.
-These mushrooms have both become big names in the blooming mushroom community.
+If you are hearing about different types of mushrooms and products, you might be asking yourself about the difference between Chaga and Reishi, and how to choose between them.
+These mushrooms have both become well-known in the blooming mushroom community.
 With a variety of Chaga coffee and Reishi powders readily available in packets at health food stores, how do you choose what’s right for you?
 In this article, you’ll learn the difference between Chaga and Reishi, so you can make an informed choice.
 (And, in fact, there are many differences between the two ‘shrooms!)

 What is the Difference Between Chaga and Reishi?

 Studies show that both Chaga and Reishi contain compounds that promote normal cellular turnover, as well as immune and liver function.* There are many differences between Chaga and Reishi, including taste and texture, how we can source them, as well as health-promoting qualities.*

 A key difference between Chaga and Reishi is where these mushrooms come from.
 Chaga (Inonotus obliquus) grows primarily on birch, alder, and elm trees, and can be found throughout Siberia, Poland, Russia, and North America, particularly Canada.
 Chaga are hard, dark black, burnt-looking conks, and can grow as big as your head.
 Chaga will typically develop a symbiotic relationship with the tree on which it grows, ultimately becoming part of it and its root system.
 Traditionally, Chaga has been used in Russia to help maintain digestive and immune function.* In Western Siberia, Chaga was used to support internal detoxification, and externally it was used as a wash.*